Skip to content

 Key behaviors:

-• Bounded channel with backpressure: Each task gets a mpsc::channel with configurable capacity.
-EventTaskHandle::try_send() returns TaskSendError::Full when the channel is at capacity — events are dropped rather than blocking the caller.
+• Bounded channel with backpressure — each task gets an mpsc::channel with configurable capacity.
+EventTaskHandle::try_send() returns TaskSendError::Full when at capacity; events are dropped rather than blocking the caller.

-• Batch processing: Events are drained from the channel and delivered as a Vec to handle_batch().
+• Batch processing — events drain from the channel and are delivered as a Vec to handle_batch().
 This amortizes overhead for bursty workloads.

-• Debounce with deduplication: When debounce_interval() returns Some(duration), events accumulate in a HashSet (deduplicating by Eq + Hash) and are flushed only after the debounce timer expires.
-The timer resets on each new event.
-The Sleep future is allocated once and reset in-place via Sleep::reset() to avoid per-event allocation.
+• Debounce with deduplication — when debounce_interval() returns Some(duration), events accumulate in a HashSet (deduplicating by Eq + Hash) and flush only after the debounce timer expires.
+The timer resets on each new event; the Sleep future is allocated once and reset in-place via Sleep::reset().

-• Status broadcasting: A watch::channel provides TaskStatus updates that consumers can subscribe to (e.g., the embedding status watch in the frontend).
+• Status broadcasting — a watch::channel provides TaskStatus updates consumers can subscribe to (e.g. the embedding status watch in the frontend).

 EmbeddingTaskEmbeddingEventConfigurable256Index page content into embedding vectors